Details for the Autumn Term to follow.

 Just like in Reception, reading is a huge focus in Year 1; therefore please continue to support your child’s reading at home regularly.
 We remind you that children’s books need to be in school every day so that teachers can also listen to them read and help us to monitor their progress.
 This will also enable the books to be changed more regularly.
 However, we would still expect daily reading to happen at home.
 This will help to build your child’s confidence and the link between home and school.
 Any extra practise at home is always welcome!
 Your child will also bring home phonics books during the year.
 Please support your child by encouraging them to read the words using their phonics skills.
 Children may also have nonsense words to practise which are also important in helping them to read accurately.
 Phonics is particularly important during Year 1, as children are required to take a phonics test in the summer term, which consists of 40 words (real and nonsense) to read – we will have a parent meeting to discuss the phonics screening test in the spring term.

 Online homework will be set in Year 1.
 Your child will be given a purple mash account as well as continuing with Reading Eggs and My Maths.
 We also hope to set some creative homework projects this year too as they have proved successful in the past.

 PE will be taught twice a week.
 Children in Class 3 will have P.E on a Monday and Wednesday.

 Please ensure that children have the correct PE kit on school at all times.
 In the interests of safety, no jewellery, including earrings, should be worn on PE days.

-Please ensure all uniform (including PE kit and pumps/trainers) is labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the summer term and we are aware how expensive it is!
+It would also be appreciated if all uniform (including PE kit and pumps and water bottles) could be labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the Spring term and we are aware how expensive it is!

 We have much to be excited about for the Autumn Term and we look forward to a term packed full of learning and progress.